lambdaclass/cairo-vm_in_go/README.md

 #### Poseidon

 The poseidon builtin is used to compute the poseidon hash function in an efficient way.
-The poseidon hash used by the builtin differs from a standard poseidon hash in two ways, it uses different constants (becoming its own stark poseidon hash), and it also used the internal poseidon permutation instead of calling a poseidon hash function.
-The reason for the second one is that it allow them to hash more than one element at a time by permuting the three-element poseidon state.
+The poseidon hash used by the builtin differs from a standard poseidon hash in two ways, it uses different constants (becoming its own stark poseidon hash), and it also uses the internal poseidon permutation function instead of calling a poseidon hash function.
+The reason for the second one is that it allows the builtin to hash more than one element at a time by permuting the three-element poseidon state.

 Due to this difference, the best solution is to use a poseidon implementation built specifically for cairo.
 In our case we are going to use the poseidon hash in the `starknet-crypto` crate of the [starknet-rs](https://github.com/xJonathanLEI/starknet-rs) repo.
 The section below will explain how to create a C wrapper to use this crate from our go code, but you can skip it if you want to use your own version in your native language.